piqoni/vogte/README.md

 ```

 # No LLM API?
 No Problem.
-If you want to generate just the "compressed repository context of your project" so you could use it in LLMs via web ui, you can generate it using:
+If you want to generate just the "compressed repository context of your project" so you could use it in LLMs via web ui, you can generate using:
 **vogte -output**